-1. Federal Collections - Escrow is the conduit for collections received from defaulted borrowers in the Federal Family Education Loan Program (FFELP).
+- 1. Federal Collections Escrow is the conduit for collections received from defaulted borrowers in the Federal Family Education Loan Program (FFELP).
 The Higher Education Student Assistance Authority (HESAA) is authorized to receive these collections as the designated FFELP guaranty agency for the State of New Jersey.
 Funds are received daily into either the Federal Student Loan Depository Account or the Federal Attorney Depository Accounts maintained at Wells Fargo Bank and Bank of America.
 The receipts to the Federal Student Loan Depository Account result from student loan payments received on a daily basis into these two accounts and at HESAA.
 Funds received in the Federal Attorney Depository Account are "swept" daily into the Federal Student Loan Depository Account.
 On a daily basis, available funds are transferred from the Federal Student Loan Depository Account to a New Jersey Cash Management Fund (NJCMF) account.
-Twice each month, funds are transferred from the NJCMF account to the Federal Fund and Operating Fund in proportions mandated by US Department of Education regulations.
+Twice each month, funds are transferred from the NJCMF account to the Federal Fund and Operating Fund in proportions mandated by US Department of Education regulations. - 2.
+NJCLASS Loan Reserve Fund received a 1% fee on all New Jersey College Loans to Assist State Students (NJCLASS) loans disbursed from the 2008 and earlier bond issues and receives a percentage of collections on defaulted loan accounts.
+The NJCLASS Loan Reserve Fund reimburses the various 2008 and earlier HESAA bond issues for NJCLASS defaulted loans.
+The Fund had a net deficit position at June 30, 2014 and 2013, caused by the excess of the defaulted loans over the fees and default collections to date.
+The deficit is expected to be reduced in future years as the defaulted loans are collected. - 3.
+NJBEST Administrative Fund receives fee income from the Fund managers, Franklin Templeton Investments.
+Income is used to pay any NJBEST program expenses not covered by Franklin Templeton, as well as NJBEST scholarships. - 4.
+Direct Loan Servicing Fund receives fee income from Federal Direct Loan (DL) servicing revenue earned through the Teaming Contract Arrangement with the Higher Education Loan Authority of Missouri (MOHELA).
+MOHELA serves as HESAA's "Remote Site Third Party Direct Lending Servicing Partner" under the terms of the Health Care and Education Reconciliation Act of 2010, which provides that the Secretary of the USDE will contract with not-for-profit ("NFP") servicers to service certain federally owned loans originated through the DL program.
+These funds may be used for any authorized purposes of the Authority. - 5.
+NJCLASS Life of Loan Servicing Reserve Fund receives the net unexpended balances, after deducting program expenses, of program revenues earned by HESAA from administration of the NJCLASS Loan Program.
+These receipts include application, servicing and administrative fee income.
+In addition, the Fund receives a share of collections on defaulted NJCLASS loans.
+This fund is held as a reserve against the expense of administering and servicing NJCLASS loans in future years.

-NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+NOTE 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

-Operating Revenues and Expenses by Reporting Entity (Continued)
+Operating Revenues and Expenses by Fund (Continued)